DIGIDEMO’s modules help to teach transferrable skills to Finnish high school students

 Modules for use in all Finnish high schools

-The creation of learning materials has already come a long way in 2021, and in the spring semester of 2022 the focus will be on piloting and testing, as well as development work based on user feedback.
-The modules will be freely available to all Finnish high schools starting from August 2022 for the academic year 2022-2023.
+The creation of student learning materials progressed a long way in 2021.
+From August 2022 modules were freely available to all Finnish high schools.
 Teachers can decide for themselves how widely they want to use the materials.
 In addition to upper secondary schools, learning materials can also be used in middle schools – for example, the Parliament episode can work well in the teaching of 9th graders.

 The episodes cover a wide range of topics including trying the role of a journalist and a member of parliament.
 On top of these, the students get to try out a wellbeing programme in the imaginary Nyörilä High School while learning to think critically and discuss their own well-being and their real high school community.
 The students also learn ethical and environmental transversal competences by playing a digital board game in which 12 countries are tasked with solving global problems on the board with resources allocated to each country.